 Nike thought it could Just Do It when it embarked on a $400 million upgrade of its ERP system in 2000.
 But the new system resulted in $100 million in lost sales and a 20% drop in stock price when it couldn't fulfill orders for Air Jordan footwear.

-Alex Sharpe, associate principal and management consultant at Deepak Lalwani & Associates said, "Nike was overly optimistic in their goals, and they failed to verify business process met operational needs before deploying the system."
+Alex Sharpe, founder of Sharpe Management Consulting, based in Bridgewater, N.J., said "Nike was overly optimistic in their goals, and they failed to verify business process met operational needs before deploying the system."

-The lesson: It's important to set realistic goals, especially with regard to ERP functionality and implementation schedules.
-Sharpe also recommends defining business and operational needs early on and keeping them in mind when developing systems.
+The lesson: It's important to set realistic goals in the implementation plan, especially with regard to ERP functionality and project schedules.
+Sharpe also recommends defining operational and business requirements early on and keeping them in mind when developing systems.

 "Ensure you take enough time to test the system for any kinks that need to be ironed out before putting your system into production," he said.